PeiZhangOSU/Assault-and-Poverty/README.md

 # Assault-and-Poverty
-Analyzing the relationship between the assault death rate and the poverty rate using SQLite and R.
+A data analysis exercise exploring the relationship between the assault death rate and the poverty rate using SQLite and R.